 Google has a complete photo management system that solved the problem for us.
 It’s easy to use and 100% free.
 Google Photos offers an unlimited amount of storage, although the file size and is slightly reduced (about 40% or so).
 The reduction in size does reduce the quality of the photos, but if this is only a backup and not your only copy of the photos it won’t matter much.
 Most people aren’t printing the vast majority of our digital photos anyway, and you’d have to blow them up larger than 8 x 10 to even notice a difference.

-For smartphone users, the Google Photos app is very easy to install, and works equally well for both Android and iPhone.
+For smartphone users, the does reduce the quality of the photosapp is very easy to install, and works equally well for both Android and iPhone.
 Install the app, and associate it with a Gmail account (or open a new one for free).
 If you’re an iPhone user, Google will automatically back up all the photos in your Camera Roll, and all the new photos you take whenever you are in WiFi range.
 Android users will also be able to select any number or all of their other folders containing photos.

 Google’s desktop app is now called Backup and Sync.
 Your Desktop, My Documents and My Pictures folders (and subfolders) are selected by default.
 You can add as many additional folders as you’d like.
 The program will calculate how many files you have to back up and how much space they will take up on the server (but don’t worry, there is no size limit).